Trump indicted: What to know about the documents case and what's next | Politics

 The federal charges represent the biggest legal jeopardy so far for Trump, coming less than three months after he was charged in New York with 34 felony counts of falsifying business records.

-Here's a look at the charges, the special counsel's investigation and how Trump's case differs from those of other politicians known to be in possession of classified documents: WHAT ARE THE CHARGES?
+Here's a look at the charges, the special counsel's investigation and how Trump's case differs from those of other politicians known to be in possession of classified documents: WHAT ARE THE CHARGES, AND HOW IS TRUMP REACTING?
 Trump has been charged with seven counts related to the mishandling of classified documents, according to two people familiar with the indictment but not authorized to speak publicly about it.
-The charges themselves are unclear and remain under seal, one person said.

-Trump announced Thursday night on his social media site Truth Social that Justice Department lawyers had informed his legal team that he had been indicted.
-He said he is due in court in Miami on Tuesday afternoon.
+Trump's lawyer James Trusty said on Thursday on CNN that the indictment includes charges of willful retention of national defense information, obstruction of justice, false statements and conspiracy.

-It was not immediately clear if anyone else would be charged in the case.
+Trump, on his Truth Social app, called it “a DARK DAY for the United States of America.”
+In a video post, he said, “I'm innocent and we will prove that very, very soundly and hopefully very quickly.”
+Within 20 minutes of breaking the news, his 2024 presidential campaign sent out a fundraising missive telling his followers he'd been indicted and asking for financial support.

 A Trump representative told the National Archives in December 2021 that presidential records had been found at Mar-a-Lago.
 In January 2022, the National Archives retrieved 15 boxes of documents from Trump's Florida home, later telling Justice Department officials that they contained “a lot” of classified material.
 That May, the FBI and Justice Department issued a subpoena for remaining classified documents in Trump's possession.
 Investigators who went to visit the property weeks later to collect the records were given roughly three dozen documents and a sworn statement from Trump's lawyers attesting that the requested information had been returned.